Merzasphor/MWSE/docs/source/apis/tes3.md

 ??? example "Example: Get Player’s Equipped Light"

+	In this example, we print the object ID of the player’s equipped light source.

 	```lua
 	local equippedLightStack = tes3.getEquippedItem({ actor = tes3.player, objectType = tes3.objectType.light })
 	if (equippedLightStack) then